eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- SOX
 		* Sarbanes-Oxley Act
 + skill set:
+	- Utilize tools such as Pentaho, MSSQL SSIS, Microsoft Power BI, Microsoft  Data Factory, Microsoft Data Analytics to build web usage analytic reports.
+	- 4-6 years in developing BI reports, dashboards, KPIs, and scorecards.
+	- 4-6 years development experience in Data Analytic technologies such as: Pentaho, Microsoft – Power BI or Tableau
+	- Experience with Microsoft Azure platform a plus (Data Factory, Data Lake, Data Analytics, Streams)
+	- Experience with Solr is a plus
++ skill set:
 	- Business Intelligence Developer
 	- Unity (NYSE: U) is the world’s leading platform for creating and operating real-time 3D (RT3D) content.
 Creators, ranging from game developers to artists, architects, automotive designers, filmmakers, and others, use Unity to make their imaginations come to life.
 Unity is the foundation upon which the world’s most powerful digital content is created.
 Specifically, Unity’s platform provides a comprehensive set of software solutions to create, run and monetize interactive, real-time 2D and 3D content for mobile phones, tablets, PCs, consoles, and augmented and virtual reality devices.
 	- We are seeking a BI Developer who combines an intense curiosity about data with a strong dedication to practical problem solving for business collaborators.
 This role will require proficiency in a sophisticated and evolving data model unique in the industry not only for its scale but also in the magnitude of business processes involved.
 Our team works in close alignment with all business units to understand and conduct research on the analytical requirements of our data projects.
 Most importantly, we are looking for a keen analytical problem solver who enjoys working with and using data to find exciting insights!